Demo-AI-Edge-Crazy-Train/volcamp-2025-lab-statement/content/ai/retrain-model/index.en.md

 ### Retreive the pipeline runs

-If you missed the shortcut from elyra popup, follow thoses steps to retreive your pipeline run.
+**If you missed the shortcut from elyra popup**, follow thoses steps to retreive your pipeline run.
 Otherwise pass to the next paragraph.
 You can now go back to Openshift AI dashboard: [https://rhods-dashboard-redhat-ods-applications.apps.{{< param openshift_domain >}}](https://rhods-dashboard-redhat-ods-applications.apps.{{< param openshift_domain >}})
 On the left hand side **click on "Data Science Pipelines", then on "Runs"**.
 Here can see the pipeline execution.
 One run should be visible as you created one during the previous section.
 Click on it.